-Systems have been developed that can delineate and select target customers for unsolicited commercial e-mail (Moustakas et al.).
-A major disadvantage of e-mail as a direct marketing tool is when e-mails arrive in e-mail boxes unsolicited.
-This type of e-mail from a company we have not contacted, or asked to send information, is known as 'spam' and has become a major problem in the direct marketing industry.
-Quite simply, most customers object to receiving unsolicited e-mails especially when a lot of it is for products in which they have no interest.
-There is now a strict code of regulation and industry practice in many countries to protect customers from the worst excesses of spam marketers (Brubaker).
-Many anti-virus systems now include programmes for blocking unsolicited commercial e-mails.
+Systems have been developed that can delineate and select target customers for unsolicited commercial email.
+However, this has revealed one major disadvantage of email as a direct marketing tool.
+Unsolicited email from a company we have not contacted, or asked to send information, is known as spam and has become a major problem in the direct marketing industry.
+Quite simply, most customers object to receiving unsolicited emails, especially when a lot of it is for products in which they have no interest.
+There is now a strict code of regulation and industry practice in many countries to protect customers from the worst excesses of spam marketers.
+Many anti-virus systems now include programmes for blocking unsolicited commercial emails.

-Related to e-mail marketing is the growth of viral marketing.
-As the term implies viral marketing is based on the idea that an e-mail sent to one person may, if planned effectively, be forwarded on by that person to their friends and acquaintances so 'spreading the message' about a product or brand.
-In this way, the marketer can overcome some of the problems with unsolicited commercial e-mails.
-After all, we are more likely to open an e-mail if it comes from someone we know personally.
-In this way, viral e-mails make use of the known effectiveness of 'word-of-mouth' communication.
-The real issue for the marketer in using viral e-mail based marketing is to ensure that the initial receiver passes the e-mail on.
-Marketers have used a number of devices for this, ranging from straightforward financial inducement, to the use of humour or simply inherent interest which persuades a recipient to pass the message on to others.
+Related to email marketing is the growth of viral marketing.
+As the term implies, viral marketing is based on the idea that an email sent to one person may, if planned effectively, be forwarded on by that person to their friends and acquaintances, so 'spreading the message' about a product or brand.
+In this way, the marketer can overcome some of the problems with unsolicited commercial emails.
+After all, we are more likely to open an email if it comes from someone we know personally.
+In this way, viral emails make use of the known effectiveness of 'word-of-mouth' communication.
+The real issue for the marketer in using viral email-based marketing is ensuring that the initial receiver passes the email on.
+Marketers have used a number of devices for this, ranging from straightforward financial inducement to the use of humour or simply inherent interest, which persuades a recipient to pass the message on to others.

-We are still in the early stages of using viral marketing and particularly, as shown by Cruz and Fill, when it comes to evaluating viral marketing efforts, but as a means of communication, viral marketing is now firmly established in the armoury of the direct marketer.
+We are still in the early stages of using viral marketing and particularly, as shown by Cruz and Fill, when it comes to evaluating viral marketing efforts, but as a means of communication it is now firmly established in the armoury of the direct marketer.